E. W. Bliss Company: Founding

-Products
+Historical Products

 The company produced a line of special presses adapted for sheet metal work, power stamping machines, automobile parts, torpedoes, shrapnel and armor-piercing projectiles.
 Notable among these products were the Whitehead torpedo, the Bliss-Leavitt torpedo and the Bliss automobile.

 Bliss obtained defense contracts for the manufacture of torpedoes, used by the US Navy, and munitions during the Spanish–American War, World War I and World War II.

 Bliss machines were often huge and very heavy, powered by steam and were sold or used by the company itself to manufacture pressed metal products.
 These machine tools sported names such as "Automatic Muck Bar Shear", "Gang-Slitting Machine", "Double Seamer for Flat Bottoms Machine", "Double Crank Press", "Double Eccentric Press, Geared", "Reducing Press" and "Power Press No 18 on Short Legs".